waelkarman/bunch-linux-metalayer/README.md

 WORK IN PROGRESS (..)

 # Integration
-As mentioned, the intent is not so much the production of applications that work on an Embedded System as the possibility of porting any application to an embedded one.
+As mentioned, the intent the possibility of porting any application to an embedded one.
 Currently integrated ones:<br/>
 1. C/C++ applications<br/>
 2. Python applications<br/>
 3. Qt/QML applications<br/>